ayush19283/TabLayout_with_bottom_Navigations/README.md

 will be shown in fragments

 ## Essence of this design
     This layout is used when you want to display the large amount of data in a very ordered way.
-Also you may redraft the design of Tablayout and Bottom Navigations as per your choice
+Also you may redraft the design of Tablayout and Bottom Navigations as per your choice.